Yonkai/ironman-challenge-maker/README.md

 # How To Use
 # Challenge definitions

+**Using Area** - You can go through this area but you are prevented from using the resources inside of it.

+**Going Area** - You can't access this area at all.

 ## Running In Development Mode:
 1. `git clone` the repo
 2. Run `npm install` in the console